nhost/nhost/docs/docs/platform/environment-variables.md

 ![Environment Variables](/img/platform/environment-variables/environment-variables.png)

-When an Environment Variable is changed, you must deploy your project again using the [GitHub integration](/platform/github-integration) for the changes to take effect.
+When an Environment Variable is changed, you must deploy your project again using the [Git integration](/platform/git) for the changes to take effect.

 Environment Variables are available in: